kanishbodhwani/githubsocial/README.md

 2. Create a env file in the root folder with your github client id and client secret
 3. Run the command - npm run android

-In the README file, I included a section for the demo video with an embedded link (replace `[[Your Video Embed Link](https://github.com/kanishbodhwani/githubsocial/assets/64742906/f18e0303-998d-4a17-a5b7-9dbe3c172151)]` with your actual video link).
+In the README file, I included a section for the demo video with an embedded link.
 Additionally, there's a "Getting Started" section to guide users on how to run the app locally, a list of dependencies, and a section on contributing to the project.

 Feel free to modify this template based on your app's specific details and requirements.